Voluntary Assistance Program

 - Fees are established by the County of San Diego and invoices are sent monthly to the Financial Responsible Party.
 The current billing rate is $153 per hour.
 An initial deposit of $1,530 (10 hours of review) is required with application.

 - Staff assistance will not be provided on projects without sufficient funds in the trust account.

 - Upon satisfactory completion of all activities, a "No Further Action" letter or "Concurrence" letter will be issued.

 - The submitted package should contain all relevant documentation, data, and reports.
 The most commonly submitted documents are Work Plans, Phase I Reports, Phase II Reports, and Health Risk Evaluations.
 All reports should include data interpretations and recommendations.
 Thorough documentation results in faster review.

-- All work is to be in accordance with applicable regulatory requirements, industry practices, and the current version of the DEH Site Assessment and Mitigation Manual.
+- All work is to be in accordance with applicable regulatory requirements, industry practices, and the current version of the DEHQ Site Assessment and Mitigation Manual.

 An applicant may withdraw from the program through written notification.
 Other environmental agencies will be notified if significant contamination is present and/or the contamination may pose a threat to public health and safety.
 The file will remain available for public review.

 How to Apply: